Teacher Assistant Resume Examples and Templates for 2023

 Highlights:

-• Developed and delivered monthly social skills lessons helping students learn to share, make friends, and collaborate
+• Developed and delivered monthly social skills lessons, helping students learn to share, make friends, and collaborate

 • Engaged one-on-one with students with learning difficulties, resulting in 10% higher overall test scores and a better pass rate

-3. Include relevant education and certifications
+3. Add your teacher assistant-related education and certifications

-You can use the Education and Certifications sections to show your teacher assistant work has a strong knowledge base.
+You can use the education and certifications sections to show your teacher assistant work has a strong knowledge base.
 If you have an associate or bachelor’s degree in education, psychology, or another relevant subject, be sure to specify your major or minor concentrations next to the degree title.
-Also list any coursework or certificate programs you’ve done on relevant topics like student monitoring, online learning, or class material preparation.
+Also, list any coursework or certificate programs you’ve done on relevant topics like student monitoring, online learning, or class material preparation.

 Below are templates and examples to help you format your education and certification details.
 Note that optional template details appear in [brackets].